U.S. House passes new North American trade deal, Senate timing unclear

 The USMCA trade pact, first agreed upon in September 2018, will replace the 1994 North American Free Trade Agreement.
 Trump vowed for years to quit or renegotiate NAFTA, which he blames for the loss of thousands of U.S. factories to low-wage Mexico.

-House Speaker Nancy Pelosi gave USMCA a green light last week after striking a deal with the Trump administration, Canada and Mexico to strengthen labor enforcement provisions and eliminate some drug patent protections.
+House Speaker Nancy Pelosi gave USMCA a green light last week after striking a deal with the Trump administration, Canada and Mexico to strengthen labour enforcement provisions and eliminate some drug patent protections.

 U.S. industry groups breathed a sigh of relief at the vote.

-“House passage of the USMCA is a huge step toward finalizing this long-awaited 21st century trade agreement,” said Matt Blunt, president of the American Automotive Policy Council, which represents Detroit automakers Ford, General Motors and Fiat Chrysler.
+“House passage of the USMCA is a huge step toward finalising this long-awaited 21st century trade agreement,” said Matt Blunt, president of the American Automotive Policy Council, which represents Detroit automakers Ford (F.N), General Motors (GM.N) and Fiat Chrysler (FCAU.N).

 “This modernized trade deal between our North American trading partners will strengthen the U.S. auto industry and the auto manufacturing supply chain,” Blunt added.

-The changes negotiated by Democrats, which include modestly tighter environmental rules, will also set up a mechanism to quickly investigate labor rights abuses at Mexican factories.
+The changes negotiated by Democrats, which include modestly tighter environmental rules, will also set up a mechanism to quickly investigate labour rights abuses at Mexican factories.

-The endorsement of these provisions by U.S. labor leader Richard Trumka, head of the AFL-CIO, was considered crucial to winning support from Democrats, who control the House.
+The endorsement of these provisions by U.S. labour leader Richard Trumka, head of the AFL-CIO, was considered crucial to winning support from Democrats, who control the House.

 “This isn’t a perfect agreement.
 It still has room for improvement,” Trumka told Reuters in an interview, adding it could take eight to 12 years to begin reversing U.S. job losses.